Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.21.1
+# Announcing C-Blosc2 2.21.2
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-Fixed a regression in 2.21.0 causing incompatibility at least with Fedora and Gentoo.
-Thanks to Michał Górny (@mgorny) for reporting and Teodor Tsirpanis (@teo-tsirpanis) for the actual fix.
+This is a maintenance release, with a few fixes and some optimizations.
+Thanks to Barak Ugav and Preeyan Parmar for their contributions.

 For more info, see the release notes in: